PhilPasu/Credit-risk-modeling-projects/README.md

 - **Credit Portfolio Value Distribution**
   Simulation and analysis of portfolio loss/value distributions, including Monte Carlo methods.

-- **CRHW3 Data**
-  Input datasets and raw data used in the above projects.

 ## Purpose

 The goal is to build intuition and hands-on skills in: